MacMCMC (v2.1)

 - Continuous distributions: quantile-quantile (q-q) plot

-- Discrete distributions: PDF histogram
+- Discrete distributions: PMF histogram

-- [Optional] 95-percent posterior-predictive credible interval band
+- [Optional] 95-percent posterior-predictive credible-interval band(s)

 - Examples: